 Flying a hang-, para- or speedglider in Norway

 Norway is a great country for flying hang-, para- or speedgliders.
-If you are a foreign pilot who come to visit Norway with your hang-, para- or speedglider you should read this:
+If you are a foreign pilot who come to visit Norway as a tourist, with your hang-, para- or speedglider you should read this:

 Note that even if there are no compulsory training and/or licensing required for flying a hang-, para- or speedglider in your home country you will still need a license to fly legally in Norway.
 Flying without a valid license may result in fines and your flying gear might be seized by the authorities.

 Norway have more than 4000 registered takeoffs spread around the country and there are more suitable places to start that is not regulated.
 Places to land near the registered takeoffs are usually in agreement with the landowner but always check first.
 We have more than 50 clubs, 250 hanggliderpilots and 2000 paragliderpilots.
 The administration of the flying in Norway is done by the Norwegian Airsport Federation situated in Oslo.
 Telefone number is +47 908 67 560.

 We have a National Centre for hang-, para- and speedgliding situated in the middle of southern Norway in a village called VÅGÅ.
 It is about 300 km north of Oslo.
 Here we offer beds inside the building, a camping site, a big facility with kitchen, living rooms, showers, a big landing and transport to the top with locals on request.
 Within 1 hour driving we have a variety of take offs up to 1700 meters above sea level.
 The phone to the centre is +47 482 97 972 and the mail is email@example.com (only during summer)